nXtCyberNet/nXtCyberNet/README.md

 ## ✨ Personal Touch
 ⭐ *“Always curious, always building.”*
-Outside coding, I enjoy **tinkering with drones, exploring AR navigation, and experimenting with AI on edge devices.**
+Outside coding, I enjoy **tinkering with drones, exploring electronics and circuit designing and learning about finance and human psychology.